SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Conclusion

 \section{Conclusion}

 In this work, we take an initial step toward tackling the challenges of partial visibility, occlusion, and low-overlap conditions in settings that require models to integrate fragmented visual cues to form coherent 3D understanding.
-To support this goal, we introduced a scalable spatial annotation framework and an automatic multi-view data generation pipeline, enabling the construction of \ourdataset{} and \ourbenchmark{}, which capture realistic and challenging multi-view scenarios.
-We further proposed \ourmodel{}, a hybrid framework that combines geometric cues from 3D reconstruction models to enable effective cross-view alignment and robust spatial reasoning.
-Experiments demonstrate that instruction-tuning on our dataset improves performance under incomplete visual evidence and yields strong zero-shot generalization to existing multi-view spatial benchmark.
+To support this goal, we introduced an automatic multi-view data generation pipeline, enabling the construction of \ourdataset{} and \ourbenchmark{}, which capture challenging multi-view scenarios across indoor and outdoor scenes.
+We further introduce a practical baseline for multi-view settings, a hybrid framework that combines geometric cues from 3D reconstruction models to enable effective cross-view alignment and robust spatial reasoning.
+Experiments demonstrate that instruction-tuning on our dataset improves performance under incomplete visual evidence.
 These results highlight the importance of equipping models with the ability to aggregate partial observations and infer coherent 3D structure from limited cues.
 We believe that this work enhances the scalability and real-world applicability of MLLMs, contributing to narrowing the gap toward human-level multi-view reasoning.